 Another alternative to visiting the Jatiluwih UNESCO Cultural Site is to book a full-day tour to see the highlights in North Bali.

 The Jatiluwih Rice Terraces Tour is the most top-rated tour with great reviews and hundreds of bookings.

 This tour covers some of the best spots in North Bali including Jatiluwih Rice Fields, Taman Ayu Temple, Bali Coffee Plantation, Ulun Danu Beratan Temple, and Tanah Lot Temple for sunset.

 JATILUWIH RICE TERRACES ENTRANCE FEE

 The entrance fee is absolutely FREE and visitors are free to roam around these magnificent rice fields at their own pace.

-The local rice farmers are overly friendly and very quick to give you a big smile and a wave which will surely make your day.
+Upon arriving, the local rice farmers are overly friendly and very quick to give you a big smile and a wave which will surely make your day!